Exact Dynamics of Multi-class Stochastic Gradient Descent: Abstract

 \section{Abstract}

-We develop a framework for analyzing the training and learning rate dynamics on a variety of high-dimensional optimization problems trained using one-pass stochastic gradient descent (SGD) with data generated from multiple anisotropic classes.
-We give exact expressions for a large class of functions of the limiting dynamics, including the risk and the overlap with the true signal, in terms of a deterministic solution to a system of ODEs.
-We extend the existing theory of high-dimensional SGD dynamics to Gaussian-mixture data and a large (growing with the parameter size) number of classes.
-We then investigate in detail the effect of the anisotropic structure of the covariance of the data in the problems of binary logistic regression and least square loss.
-We study three cases: isotropic covariances, data covariance matrices with a large fraction of zero eigenvalues (denoted as the \textit{zero-one model}), and covariance matrices with spectra following a power-law distribution.
-We show that there exists a structural phase transition.
-In particular, we demonstrate that, for the zero-one model and the power-law model with sufficiently large power, SGD tends to align more closely with values of the class mean that are projected onto the ``clean directions'' (i.e., directions of smaller variance).
-This is supported by both numerical simulations and analytical studies, which show the exact asymptotic behavior of the loss in the high-dimensional limit.
+We develop a framework for analyzing the learning dynamics of high-dimensional problems trained using one-pass stochastic gradient descent (SGD) with data from multiple anisotropic classes.
+Our main theorem provides exact expressions for quantities of interest, including the risk and the overlap with the true signal, in terms of a deterministic system of ODEs, valid in the high-dimensional limit.
+The theorem holds for a broad class of optimization problems and extends to settings where the number of classes grows with dimension.
+To illustrate its utility, we investigate in detail the effect of the data's anisotropic structure on the problems of binary logistic regression and least-squares (LS) loss.
+We study the LS in a linear multiclass setup and derive a learning-rate threshold that depends on the average eigenvalue of the covariance matrices.
+In the binary logistic regression, we study three cases: isotropic covariances, data covariance matrices with a large fraction of zero eigenvalues (denoted as the \textit{zero-one model}), and covariance matrices with power-law spectra.
+We show that a structural phase transition occurs.
+In particular, for the zero-one model and the power-law model with sufficiently large power, SGD aligns more closely with values of the class mean that are projected onto the ``clean directions'' (i.e., directions of smaller variance).
+This is supported by analytical studies and numerical simulations, which show the exact asymptotic behavior of the loss in the high-dimensional limit.
+The effects of data anisotropy that we demonstrate are likely to hold beyond these examples and illustrate one application of the broader theorem that we prove.